 Some time ago I wrote an entry about lessons to be learned from Air Canada.
-Air Canada has a capability to be very exasperating to Canadian travellers and has a reputation among frequent travellers for less than stellar customer service.
+Air Canada has a capability to be very exasperating to Canadian travelers and has a reputation among frequent travelers for less than stellar customer service.
 Of course the options in Canada are often limited!

 Over the past year I have had dealings with a supplier that have left me speechless, and that is a significant feat!
 This is a company that over promises and under delivers ... consistently!
 This is a company that truly believes in treating its clients consistently ... badly!
 This is a company that makes every mistake in the book ... and still they are in business.